820th Base Defense Group: Training and exercises

+Notable exercises

-Exercise BRIGHT STAR '97, '02, and '07: The then-820 SFG participated in an Egyptian government and U.S. Central Command exercise held in Egypt.
+Exercise Bright Star '97, '02, and '07: The then-820 SFG participated in an Egyptian government and United States Central Command exercise held in Egypt.
 The exercise involved thousands of troops from 13 countries including; France, Britain, Greece, Germany, Italy, the Netherlands, Jordan and Kuwait.
 In 2007, 820 SFG Airmen participated as part of the Airborne Task Force, conducting an airborne insertion into Egypt.

-Operation SOUTHERN PARTNER '09: The then-820 SFG provided base defense and force protection specialists for subject matter exchanges with partner nation air forces in seven Caribbean and Latin American nations across the U.S. Southern Command area of focus.
+Operation Southern Partner '09: The 820th provided base defense and force protection specialists for subject matter exchanges with partner nation air forces in seven Caribbean and Latin American nations across the U.S. Southern Command area of focus.

-In 2014, the 820 BDG began participating in an annual trilateral force protection event, Exercise GLOBAL EAGLE.
-This exercise incorporates collective training of the 820 BDG, UK's Royal Air Force Regiment, and France's Commando Parachutiste De l'Air and culminates with a combined field training exercise (FTX) and airborne operation.
+In 2014, the 820th began participating in an annual trilateral force protection event, Exercise Global Eagle.
+This exercise incorporates collective training of the 820th, UK's Royal Air Force Regiment, and France's Commando Parachutiste de l'Air and culminates with a combined field training exercise and airborne operation.

-Airmen assigned to the 820th Base Defense Group load on to an HC-130J Combat King II before an airborne jump for Mosaic Tiger Feb.
-22, 2021, at Moody Air Force Base, Georgia.
-Airborne infiltration operations established airfield security and safe arrival of follow-on forces for Mosaic Tiger.
-Mosaic Tiger is designed to test the 23d Wing’s ability to integrate multi-capable Airmen into joint operations while maintaining a lighter footprint downrange.
+Airmen assigned to the 820th Base Defense Group load on to an HC-130J Combat King II before an airborne jump for Mosaic Tiger, at Moody Air Force Base, Georgia.

-Exercise COPE NORTH '17: The 820 BDG participated in a multi-lateral base defense exercise in Guam with the Royal Australian Air Force, Japan Air Self-Defense Force, and other Air Forces Pacific units to counter a scenario involving militia training local villagers to conduct guerilla attacks, mortar strikes, and improvised explosive devices.
-This was the 820 BDG's first exercise to test their ability to operate in a jungle environment.
+Exercise Cope North '17: The 820th participated in a multilateral base defense exercise in Guam with the Royal Australian Air Force, Japan Air Self-Defense Force, and other Air Forces Pacific units to counter a scenario involving militia training local villagers to conduct guerilla attacks, mortar strikes, and improvised explosive devices.
+This was the 820th's first exercise to test their ability to operate in a jungle environment.